sterliakov/mypy-issues/README.md

 ## Online usage

-To run against a PR, simply create an issue with PR number in title and wait approx. 15 minutes for results to arrive in comments.
+To run against a PR, simply create an issue with PR number in title (e.g. "Check #12345") and wait approx. 15 minutes for results to arrive in comments.

 Comment on the issue to run again (e.g. if upstream PR was updated).